LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 ## Indexing Your EC2 instance
 If you are going to index your database, you should research how the database engine is going to handle a memory shortage.
 By default, MongoDB does not do anything.

 Mongo allows you to run the index operation the background, which will only use a portion of your machine's total working memory.
 You can also reduce the space complexity of the index operation by using the parse option.
-Parse will skip over any documents that do no contain the indexed field.
+Parse will skip over any documents that do not contain the indexed field.

 Eg: `db.myCollection.createIndex({indexable_field: 1}, {background: true}, {sparse: true}) `